Purchasing a new home can be confusing…especially if it’s your first time.

-In this article, we’ll examine the differences between a home inspection vs. appraisal.
+In this article, we’ll examine the differences between a home inspection vs appraisal.

 What Is a Home Inspection?